 In this review we’ll cover Truist’s CD rates (certificates of deposit).

-They currently offer just 4 CDs with terms of 6 months, 12 months, 18 months and 24 months.
+They currently offer just one 12 month CD online, but may have more options if you go into a physical branch.
 To see if these products are right for you and to see how their rates compare, continue reading below.

 In this post you'll learn: